joonas-niinisto/Aktia-Challenge-2021/README.md

 * Use summary statistics, visualization or other analytical means to present the main insights of the data clearly and comprehensibly.
 * For example, your answer could be a dashboard, where the most important things / indicators to monitor are displayed.
 In addition to this, it is also good that you have written down your findings from the material.
 * You can for example use BI visualization tools (Tableau, Power BI, Excel) or ipython (jupyter) notebooks
-* Remember to include your full answer (BI tool files, code, pdfs, etc.) in your submission
+* Remember to include your full answer (BI tool files, code, possible SQL query, etc.) in your submission.
+Please also add a brief description of how you set out to solve the problem and what you did.

 **Have fun!**